geneboo/GBnfo/README.md

 ## 🚀 Deployment

-You can host the site using:
+DONE on Github Pages: You can host the site using:
 - GitHub Pages (just push to `main` branch)
 - [Vercel](https://vercel.com)
 - [Render](https://render.com)
 - Google Cloud / Firebase Hosting

-Just upload the project as-is or build your own deployment pipeline.

 ---